 The Town of Davidson continues to explore the expansion of its local historic district, with a goal of preserving and protecting more historically significant structures.
-The current local historic district includes the two to three blocks that comprise downtown and parts of the historic college campus.
+The current local historic district includes the two to three blocks that comprise downtown, parts of the historic college campus, and extends to North Main Street.
 While a large portion of "old" Davidson is located within a National Register District, it is the smaller local historic district which contains the legal provisions to protect historic properties and guide historically sensitive repairs and construction within its boundaries.

 What is a Local Historic District?

 A local historic district is a zoning overlay that is an amendment to the planning ordinance and must be approved by the Davidson Board of Commissioners.
 Local Historic Districts are created to protect and conserve the heritage and character of the Town of Davidson.
 Owners of property in the local historic district are required to receive approval for many exterior changes in the form of a Certificate of Appropriateness (COA).
 Applications for COA's are reviewed by the Davidson Historic Preservation Commission for compliance with the Davidson Historic District Design Guidelines .